This post was originally written in February 2020 and is being occasionally updated.

 What you get for free: Real people sell their language skills as a service here, but trial lessons are usually offered for free.

 Full access cost: Many teachers offer multi-lesson packages at discount – that helps with the cost, and also locks you into a medium-term commitment that may force you to study more intensively.
-I paid $390 for a set of 10 lessons, which was a discounted bulk price.
+I paid $390 for 10-lessons sets, which was a discounted bulk price.

 Verdict: Verbling is a significantly lesser-known alternative to iTalki.
 I’d go to iTalki first and look at Verbling only as a backup.
 Your need for a full ecosystem may dictate the opposite.